 1. Cloud based VoIP

 Cloud based VoIP is a product that will replace your existing phone system.
 You may hear it go by other names like “Hosted VoIP, Cloud PBX, Virtual PBX” but these are all the exact same thing.
-This is your main tool for making/recieving calls and communicating with your callers.
+This is your main tool for making/receiving calls and communicating with your callers.
 Therefore, instead of having a traditional phone carrier such as….let’s say…Comcast, you will instead need to migrate over to a VoIP provider instead…like *cough* us.

 To make this all work, you’ll either need a softphone mobile app like the RingLeader mobile app or IP phones from Yealink, Polycom, Cisco, or another manufacturer.
-Once you have the phones, you’ll purchase the digital product “cloud based VoIP” from a company like RingLeader, and then you’re ready to make and recieve phone calls.
+Once you have the phones, you’ll purchase the digital product “cloud based VoIP” from a company like RingLeader, and then you’re ready to make and receive phone calls.